As far as pets go, fish are some of the easiest to take care of…

 Before you can even think about moving a fish tank, you need to know how to pack one.
 Once you have all the right supplies, you can pack each piece efficiently.

-Gather Necessary Supplies
+1. Gather Necessary Packing Supplies

 The number of aquarium moving supplies you’ll need depends on how large your tank is and how many fish, plants, and decorations it houses.
 However, the basic list is the same for each person that wants to learn how to pack and move a fish tank.
 You’ll need the following items: